abbysparks/hello-world/README.md

 Hi there!

-Just messing aroudn with GitHub and figuring things out!
+Just messing around with GitHub and figuring things out!